Greetings Card/Notelet (FSC Board)

 Region: Northern hemisphere

-When a wolf looks at you, it makes contact and stirs emotions deep within your soul.
-A wolf’s eye is full of knowing, understanding and mystery.
+Wolves’ eyes are deep and full of mystery.
 Wolves are extremely intelligent animals and their sense of sight, smell and hearing is far greater than ours.

-Man’s association with the wolf stems back 1,000’s of years and has subsequently led to our modern day relationship with dogs.
+In 1989 I started my career as a Pet Portrait artist drawing mainly pet dog portraits.
+I have loved dogs since childhood and have always been interested in animal behaviour.
+Man’s association with the wolf stems back 1,000’s of years and has subsequently led to our modern-day relationship with dogs.

-Since becoming a Wildlife Artist, I have always dreamed of illustrating a natural history book, or a publication for a conservation society.
-In 2006, my love of dogs and my journey into the world of art brought me back full circle; to the beginning of man’s relationship with our four-legged furry friends.
+I have actively supported wildlife conservation groups for the past 50+ years, and since becoming a Wildlife Artist have always dreamed of illustrating a book for a conservation group or society.
+In 2006, my love of dogs and my journey into the world of art brought me back full circle to the beginning of man’s relationship with our four-legged furry friends.
 I was invited to illustrate two books on Wolf Conservation.

-My graphite pencil ‘Wolf Eye’ drawing was produced for the book, ‘A New Era for Wolves and People’ by Dr. Marco Musiani and I was invited to meet and sketch wolves as reference for the wolf books.
-Meeting a wolf triggers a mixture of primeval emotions: it was a wonderful and humbling experience.
-Professional photographer, Chris Senior, very kindly provided the photograph for me to use as reference for this drawing.
+My graphite pencil ‘Wolf Eye’ drawing was produced for the book, ‘A New Era for Wolves and People’ by Dr. Marco Musiani, and to my delight, I was invited to meet and sketch wolves as a reference for the wolf books.
+I discovered that meeting a wolf triggers a mixture of primeval emotions: a wonderful, and humbling experience.
+Professional photographer, Chris Senior, very kindly provided the photograph for me to use as a reference for this drawing.